 Photo by Ryan McGuire

-Anyone who has ever relocated to another city knows that number crunching before packing up the moving van is the first step.
+Anyone who has ever relocated to another city knows that understanding the cost of living and crunching numbers are the very first steps.
 After all, knowing how far your paycheck can stretch once you’re in your new city is an important consideration for any relocating family or individual.
 If you’re used to affordable housing prices, reasonable grocery bills, and inexpensive health care, you don’t want to be surprised if your new city is much pricier.
 The good news for relocating families is that the Austin area still ranks among one of the most affordable large metropolitan cities to live, work, play, and do business.

 ACCRA is a national organization dedicated to economic development and policy research, and it publishes an annual Cost of Living Index that ranks a range of living expenses in major cities.
 The index measures differences between areas in the cost of consumer goods and services, minus taxes and non-consumer expenditures.

 It also measures relative price levels for consumer goods and services in participating areas.
 The average for a participating place—both metropolitan and non-metro—is 100, and each city’s index is read as a percentage of the average for all places.
 See the chart on the opposite page to see how Austin ranks against other large metro areas, and you’ll see that it’s much less expensive, in just about every category measured, to hang your hat right here.